RetiredWizard/PyDOS/README.md

 Thanks to the great work of **@bill88t**, starting with CircuitPython version 8.0.4, you no longer need to build custom CirucitPython firmware (ESP32 based boards are still being worked on but should have this feature in 8.0.6/8.1.0).
 PyDOS will run without issue on a standard downloaded CircuitPython image from https://circuitpython.org/downloads.

+Starting with version 8.0.4 when CircuitPython boots on a microcontroller the pystack size can be set by the **CIRCUITPY_PYSTACK_SIZE** value in the settings.toml file.
+PyDOS comes with this value set to 3600.
+PyDOS this will derive a maximum wildcard length based on this value that should be adequate in most cases.
+If you find yourself using particuarly long file names you can increase this parameter value as needed.
+As you increase the pystack size the memory available for PyDOS to run will decrease slightly.

 *By the way, if you like PyDOS you'll probably also enjoy ljinux from https://github.com/bill88t/ljinux.*

 **Before copying PyDOS files**